plantain-00/file-uploader-component/README.md

 the online demo: https://plantain-00.github.io/file-uploader-component/demo/vue/index.html

-the source code of the demo: https://github.com/plantain-00/file-uploader-component/tree/master/demo/vue

 #### properties of the component

 + fileUploaded: the function that is invoked when a file is uploaded
 + accept: optional, a string value
 + multiple: optional, a boolean value
 + locale: optional, support "zh-cn" for now

-#### features

-+ reactjs component
-+ angular component
-+ vuejs component
-+ drag file(s) and drop to the component
-+ click to choose file(s)
-+ paste file from clipboard